 A simple journal can help keep track of trips to the bathroom and can help you set goals to elongate the time between visits.
 It’s also helpful to set a schedule for bathroom visits.
 If you can start to delay the times slowly over time, it’s possible to retrain the bladder.
 You can download and print some helpful diaries to keep track of your incontinence at our helpful Incontinence Resources page.

-180 Medical is here for all your intermittent catheter and incontinence supply needs.
-Contact us today for friendly service and high-quality supplies to help manage your overactive bladder and incontinence issues.
+180 Medical is here for all your intermittent catheter needs.
+Contact us today for friendly service and high-quality supplies.